Excited participants at Red Bull Homerun in Georgia

-If you speak to a dedicated skier about skiing for any significant period of time, you’ll realise pretty quickly that the sport has a language of its own.
+If you speak to a dedicated skier about skiing for any significant period of time, you’ll realize pretty quickly that the sport has a language of its own.
+If you want to fluently speak the language like freeskiers Jérémie Heitz and Bella Bacon, there are certain ski words you should have in your vocabulary.

-Since skiers also tend to use this language even when they’re not in the mountains, it’s useful to know at least some of the basics of the dialect.
-And since – for the time being at least – it’s not on Duolingo, we thought we’d step in to help you out.
+Since skiers also tend to use ski lingo even when they’re not in the mountains, it’s useful to know at least some of the basics of the dialect.
+And since — for the time being at least — the ski dictionary isn’t on Duolingo, we thought we’d step in to help you out.

 Below are just a few examples from the skier’s dictionary.